The Anger Project (31 questions)

 Angry Cognitions Scale (54 questions)

 The Angry Cognitions Scale (Martin & Dahlen, 2007) measures five types of angry thoughts: Overgeneralizing, Catastrophic Evaluating, Inflammatory Labeling, Misattributing Causation, and Demandingness.
 There’s also an Adaptive Thoughts Scale designed to measure those types of thoughts that are less likely to lead to maladaptive anger.
-We’ll give you your scores and provide you with information about how those scores compare to others who took the test.
+I’ll give you your scores and provide you with information about how those scores compare to others who took the test.

 Online Anger Consequences Questionnaire (12 questions)